Huntonion/guessingGame/README.md

 # Guessing Game

-This is a project involing a robot called turtlebot3 that utilizes ROS to recognize human speech and act according to certain input phrases.
+This is a project involving a robot called turtlebot3 that utilizes ROS to recognize human speech and act according to certain input phrases.

 ## Requirements